Amber Rose Gives Kylie Jenner Competition As She Shares Revealing Bikini Photo

 Even the likes of People picked up on Jenner’s nude bikini photo session in an article that states Jenner is only trying to “love herself.”

-“Kylie, 19, wore a grey colored bikini while posing in front of a mirror with the Roy Woods song “Love You” playing in the background.
+“Kylie, 19, wore a grey colored bikini while posing in front of a mirror with the Roy Woods song ‘Love You’ playing in the background.
 The outfit showed off her tiny waist and curvy derrière.”

 Us Weekly also covered Kylie’s Costa Rica look as the site discussed the teen’s envy-worthy figure.